·Security

 Each library is vendored verbatim from its canonical npm-published source, served from the same origin as the page that uses it, and loaded with a integrity="sha384-…" attribute.
 The browser will refuse to execute a file whose hash doesn’t match.

-Renders the printable PDF receipt browser-side.
+Renders the printable PDF proof browser-side.
 No server-side PDF code path.

-Reads .mbnt bundles in the verifier and packages the proof-package zip on the receipt page.
+Reads .mbnt bundles in the verifier and packages the proof-package zip on the proof page.

 Extracts text from PDF inputs in the browser to compute the content-canonical fingerprint.
 Runs entirely in a Web Worker; isEvalSupported:false is set explicitly on getDocument() so untrusted PDFs cannot reach the eval-based renderer fallback.
 The file never leaves the page.